Lupe Wong Won't Dance

 Donna Barba Higuera

-Donna Barba Higuera grew up dodging dust devils in the oilfields of Central California.
+Donna Barba Higuera grew up in Central California and now lives in the Pacific Northwest.
 She has spent her entire life blending folklore with her experiences into stories that fill her imagination.
 Now she weaves them to write picture books and novels.
+Donna's first book, Lupe Wong Won't Dance, won a Sid Fleischman Award for Humor and a Pura Belpré Honor.

 Classification